jbc-cp/csc202-assignments/projects/4/ass4.md

 * Remove all occurrences of the apostrophe character (‘) (so the word "don't" would simply become "dont")
 * Convert all characters in string.punctuation to spaces.
 * Split the string into tokens using the .split() method.
-* Each token that returns True when the is_alpha() method is called should be considered a “word”.
+* Each token that returns True when the isalpha() method is called should be considered a “word”.
 All other tokens should be ignored.

 ### Using Python data structures